 - Case management services are always available for referrals to therapy and other forms of support.
 Jess Neilson will meet with students and help them identify their individual needs, navigate insurance and talk through the therapy process.
 We will also have a Case Management Graduate Assistant for the year, who will assist with this.

-- Monsour will be holding a variety of groups this semester.
+- Monsour will be holding a variety of groups and workshops this semester:

 - Drop-in hours are meant for students who may not necessarily want or need ongoing counseling, but would like to “drop in” and speak with a therapist every now and then, or even just once.
 This may be appropriate if you are experiencing a particularly difficult day or week, or want to get a feel for what it might be like to speak with a therapist before making the decision to schedule with one, regularly.